Topics included in this article:

 Mobile App

-1. When registering via Wi-Fi, the R230 needs to be registered via Bluetooth.
-Select the "Bluetooth" option from the registration wizard.
+When registering via Wi-Fi, the R230 can also register via Bluetooth.

 Ensure your wireless network supports the requirements listed in the Supported Wi-Fi Network and Authentication Protocols article.